 7. Confident People Don’t Judge Others

-There just is no need to do this.
+There is simply no need to judge the people around you.
 Wayne Dyer, philosopher, psychologist and author said this: “When you judge others, it doesn’t define them; it only defines you as someone who needs to judge.”

-There is such a great freedom in not needing to make judgements of the activities and lifestyles of others.
+There is such great freedom in not needing to make judgments of the activities, hobbies, and lifestyles of others.

 8. Confident People Speak with Confidence